Physician Assistant Online Program students are not eligible for institutional scholarships, and only can receive

-A signed copy of the tax return for both you and your parents, including all schedules and the W-2 form(s).
+A signed copy of your tax return, including all schedules and the W-2 form(s).
 All students applying for institutional financial aid must submit a copy of the 1040, 1040A or 1040EZ for themselves as well as their parents (and spouse, if married).

 If you the student did not, and are not required to file a U.S. Federal or Puerto Rican tax return for 2017, you must provide a Student Non-Tax Filing Statement along with income documentation.

-You can find both of these forms on our Forms & Resources page.
+You can find this form on our Forms & Resources page.